Effective Date: January 1, 2020.

 1.1 Active Information Collection.

 We may collect Personal Information from you at various places and through various mechanisms on the Web Site or offline.
-This may include, for example, when you fill out and submit forms (such as forms requesting information needed to consider you for apartment rentals or potential employment opportunities), when you initiate payments to us through the Web Site or otherwise, when you participate in promotions, contests, or sweepstakes, when you post to any interactive forum, bulletin board, chat room that we may make available on the Web Site, when you register for e-mail communications, and when you submit a survey response, question or request to the Web Site using a form or the e-mail address links on the Web Site.
+This may include, for example, when you fill out and submit forms (such as forms requesting information needed to consider you for apartment rentals or potential employment opportunities), when you initiate payments to us through the Web Site or otherwise, when you participate in promotions, contests, or sweepstakes, when you post to any interactive forum, bulletin board, chat room that we may make available on the Web Site, when you register for e-mail or SMS/text communications, and when you submit a survey response, question or request to the Web Site using a form or the e-mail address links on the Web Site.

 1.2 Passive Information Collection.